mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/FAQ/index.md

 ![MAMP](/en/MAMP-Mac/FAQ/DatabaseWarning.png)

-This is only a warning message indicating MAMP cannot guarantee the MySQL user on your local machine has the same rights as the version from the stored cloud version.
+This is only a warning message indicating that the MySQL user associated with the database getting loaded from the cloud already exists on your local machine.

 ---

-### What does the following message mean when I save cloud data?
+### What does the following error message mean when I save cloud data?

 ![MAMP](/en/MAMP-Mac/FAQ/DatabaseError.png)

+The following error message means the database you are attempting to load to the cloud does not have a MySQL user associated with it.
+You must first associate a user with this database in order to save it to the cloud.